 There are two types of IVF: conventional and ICSI.
-In conventional in vitro fertilization, the oocyte is deposited together with the sperm in a culture dish so that the sperm fertilizes the egg in a natural way.
+In conventional in vitro fertilisation, the oocyte is deposited together with the sperm in a culture dish so that the sperm fertilises the egg in a natural way.
 This technique is used when the semen quality is good.
 While in ICSI (Intracytoplasmic Sperm Injection) it is the embryologist who selects and microinjects the sperm into the egg.
 It is used when the semen sample is of low quality.
 The embryologist will select the sperm with the highest potential.

 - IVF with your own egg and your partner’s sperm.